« Luke 3:23-38 | Main | Luke 4:14-15 »

 The Lust of the Flesh (4:3-4)

 The identify of Jesus as the Son of God is not equivalent to saying that Jesus is God, let alone the Second Person of the Trinity.
-Though Paul and later New Testament writers may have infused the term with Trinitarian teaching, the term did not contain this idea in Roman and Jewish culture at the time Jesus lived (see IDB 4:408-413; NIDNTT 3:634-648).
+Though Paul and later New Testament writers may have infused the term with Trinitarian teaching, the term did not contain this idea in Roman and Jewish culture at the time Jesus lived (see IDB 4:408-413; NIDNTT 3:634-648; Evans 2003:84).
 The term Son of God is sometimes used of angels, the nation of Israel, as well as Israelite kings (cf Gen 6:2-4, Job 1:6; 38:7; Exod 4:22; 2 Sam 7:14; Psa 2:7; 89:27).
-In the context of Jesus, it is primarily a kingly title, and is equivalent to “Messiah” or “Christ” (cf. Matt 26:63; Luke 4:41; John 20:31).
+In Greco-Roman culture, the title “Son of God” was used in reference to Caesar, who was a mediator between heaven and humanity (Evans 2003:84).
+In reference to Jesus, it is primarily a kingly title, and is equivalent to “Messiah” or “Christ” (cf. Matt 26:63; Luke 4:41; John 20:31).

 So the devil is saying, “Since you are the Son of God, you have certain rights and privileges.”
 All of the temptations are based on this premise, that Jesus, as the Son of God, the Messiah, the King of Israel, has certain rights and privileges.
 This first temptation is based on the hunger of Jesus.
 The devil tells Jesus that to satisfy his hunger, all he has to do is command this stone to become bread.
 Many of the stones in that region are about 8-10 inches in diameter, round, and sun-baked brown.
-They look almost exactly like loaves of bread.
+They look almost exactly like loaves of bread (cf. Barclay 1975:43).
 The devil uses this similarity to tempt Jesus to turn one stone into bread.
-The devil was not asking for anything large and excessive, just one stone to help satisfy the hunger of Jesus.
-On the surface, the temptation is really quite harmless.
-The sensation of hunger is given by God to help humans know when their bodies require food.
-It is healthy to eat, and food is a gift from God.

 If this is how the devil tried to persuade Jesus (as it appears to be from the answer of Jesus is 4:4), then the devil is using his one and only tactic to tempt Jesus.
 He is trying to raise doubt about God’s Word, or twist it to teach something it does not.
 He is trying to get Jesus to just do for Himself what God did for Moses and the Israelites.
-However, when when the Israelites received bread from heaven to satisfy their hunger, they were relying upon God’s provision.
+However, when the Israelites received bread from heaven to satisfy their hunger, they were relying upon God’s provision.
 “Though the manna was on the ground, it was still a test of faith for the people.
-They had to believe that God’s Word was trustworthy” (BKC 2:213). and that if they did things God’s way, He would provide for them daily.
+They had to believe that God’s Word was trustworthy” (BKC 2:213), and that if they did things God’s way, He would provide for them daily.

 If Jesus were to do what the devil was suggesting, He would be committing the same sin that some of the Israelites committed.
 In the wilderness, the people were only supposed to collect what they needed for one day, and then on the sixth day, collect enough for two days so they would not have to collect food on the Sabbath.
 But initially, some of them collected enough for multiple days, and when they woke up, the extra they had collected was rotten and was full of maggots.
 So then on the sixth day, they failed to collect enough, and so went hungry on the Sabbath when no manna appeared on the ground.
 The temptation for the Israelites was to attempt to provide for themselves rather than trust in God.
 If they wanted daily sustenance, they had to daily trust in God to provide it.

 4:4.
 In all three temptations, Jesus quotes from Deuteronomy.
 Though the devil can twist Scripture, Jesus knows how to use it properly to help Him stand against the temptations of the devil.
 In this first instance, Jesus quotes Deuteronomy 8:3, which helps support the idea that this first temptation is related to Jesus being a prophet like Moses, the one who will inaugurate a renewed Israel.
 Deuteronomy 8 contains a reminder from Moses to the people of Israel about how God provided manna, the bread from heaven, to meet their needs when they were hungry.
 Moses says there, as Jesus quotes here, that ”Man shall not live by bread alone, but by every word of God.”
 The point of Moses, and therefore the point of Jesus, is that feeding the body is not what is important, but obeying God.
 God did not provide manna to the people of Israel just so they could be fed, but also so they could practice obedience to His word.
+Jesus knows that “human livelihood consists in more than the mere meeting of daily needs (Bock 1994:374).

 Furthermore, in the context of Deuteronomy 8, Moses reminds the people that God promised to bring them into their own land.
 If He helped them escape Egypt, and delivered them through the Red Sea, He would certainly make sure they didn’t starve in the desert.
 So also, Jesus knows that God would not protect Him as He was growing up, promise that He would be the Messiah, and then allow Him to starve in the wilderness.
 Jesus trusts God’s Word, and bases His faith and decisions upon it.